Developer’s Guide¶

 There also exist TODO comments in the source code (usually ones that shouldn’t be seen as drawing attention away from the ones in the Sphinx docs) which can be searched for by running the following command in the project root:

-egrep 'XXX|TODO|FIXME' -nR *.py quicktile functional_harness
+grep -E 'XXX|TODO|FIXME' -nR *.py quicktile tests

 Regenerating Documentation Graphics¶